infinite007/AI_TeamProject/README.md

 *q14:* MonteCarloTreeSearchAgent on mediumClassic layout with two adversarial ghosts.

+*q15:* MonteCarloTreeSearchAgent on originalClassic layout with four random ghosts.

+*q16:* ExpectimaxAgent on originalClassic layout with four random ghosts.

 **Modified Files:**

 Two files were modified from Project 2: multiAgents.py and multiagentTestClasses.py.

 * *multiAgents.py:* Added Node and MonteCarlTreeSearchAgent classes to the file.
 Also modified MultiAgentSearchAgent, MinimaxAgent, AlphaBetaAgent, and ExpectimaxAgent to add number of nodes, tree depth, and time per move metrics.

 * *multiagentTestclasses.py:* Modified EvalAgentTest class to display these new metrics.

+**Project Results:**

+Included in the project repository is the file "Project Results.xlsx" which includes all the results from all the tests run during this project.